mfiloramo/mfiloramo/README.md

 <h3 align="center">A dedicated and passionate full stack software engineer from NYC</h3>

 <p>
 Hello!
-I'm a passionate and creative software engineer skilled at building full-stack solutions with JavaScript, TypeScript, Angular, React, Redux, Node, Express, Python, SQL/NoSQL, and various third-party APIs.
+I'm a passionate and creative software engineer skilled at building full-stack solutions with JavaScript, TypeScript, Angular, React, Redux, Node, Express, Python, SQL/NoSQL, and numerous third-party APIs.
 I take great joy in developing solutions for challenging problems, and love building useful tools that help the developer community.
 I'm the co-creator/developer of HiFiber, a developer tool that enables React Fiber tree visualization and performance metrics.
+I've also worked as a Senior Software Engineer at Sinclair Broadcast Group.

 Other projects I've contributed to are Hoot (an open-source news article fetching search engine), Dev-Helpr (a live chat forum for software developer support), and AnglerFish (a lightweight audio player).
-Feel free to peruse through my work.
+Currently, I'm working on a personal project tentatively named WorldChat, a messaging application that allows for instant multilingual communication.
+Check it out!
+Other than that, feel free to peruse through my work.
 Let’s connect and build something awesome together!
 </p>

 <h3 align="left">Co-creator/developer of HiFiber (Open Source)</h3>